Skip to Content

 Some medications may cause a reduced appetite or nausea.
 If your Lab is taking a new course of medication and this occurs, you should inform your vet as there may be a more suitable alternative.

-If your Lab finds it difficult to keep hydrated, you can always try a pet water fountain such as the Petsafe Drinkwell from Amazon.
-The free-falling stream of water entices your dog to drink and keeps his water constantly clean.
-I like this one as it’s specifically designed for big dogs and even includes carbon filters to remove odor and bad taste.
+If your Lab finds it difficult to stay hydrated, you can always try a pet water fountain, as the free-falling stream of water entices your dog to drink and keeps his water constantly clean.

 9. Dental Pain